apisnetworks/apiscp-docs/docs/admin/CLI.md

 misc:list-commands "*pass*"
 ```

-`misc:l` is shorthand for this usage.
+Both `cpcmd misc:l` and `cpcmd -l` are shorthand usage for this command.

 ### Introspecting commands